 used this year.

 Mid-terms, Exams, and Grading

 - There will be one midterm.
-It is scheduled for
+It will be held on February 28th,

 - The final examination will be